 How to use String Join() function in Python?

 The join() function works over an iterable object such as a tuple, list, etc. An iterable object may have multiple elements of similar or different types.
-The join() function takes an iterable object as an argument and concatenates all elements of the sequence together and returns as a string.
+The join() function takes an iterable object as an argument, concatenates all sequence elements, and returns it as a string.

 It is a method of string class.
 The string object that invokes the method works as a separator between the elements in the final output.